-A sparkling, summery Curried Indian Carrot Salad with cherry tomatoes and a tempering of curry leaves, mustard seeds and turmeric.
+A summery Curried Indian Carrot Salad with cherry tomatoes and a tempering of curry leaves, mustard seeds and turmeric.
 Vegan, gluten-free, soy-free and nut-free with just 36 calories per serving.

 This Curried Carrots Salad with Cherry Tomatoes is summer on a plate.
 It is bright, fresh and healthy, with bold flavors that grab your tastebuds and make them do a happy dance.
+If you love carrots with bold flavor, like these roasted carrots with za'atar, this is the recipe for you.

 There is some cooking in this recipe, mainly to make the carrots tender and tantalizing and to also for the tempering, of course.
 But the cooking's done in under 10 minutes, so you're not spending a ton of time over the hot stove.